Fever (Bullet for My Valentine album): Musical style

-Although the band moved to more of a thrash metal sound with Scream Aim Fire, the album had abandoned the thrash metal sound from Scream Aim Fire to a more heavy metal sound although it did lack screams like Scream Aim Fire.
-However, the song "Bittersweet Memories" and its lyrics has been described as "more emo than metal".
+Having moved to more of a thrash metal sound on Scream Aim Fire, Fever largely abandoned the style in favour of a more mainstream heavy metal sound.
+However, the song "Bittersweet Memories" and its lyrics have been described as "more emo than metal".

 Release and promotion

 On 14 February 2010, the band offered a new track, "Begging for Mercy", for free download from their official website for a limited time.

 The first and lead single for the US, "Your Betrayal", was set for release on 8 March 2010 to the radio; and, unexpectedly, was released early as a Digital 45 on iTunes along with the track "Begging for Mercy" on 2 March 2010.

 The second and lead single for the UK, "The Last Fight", was released on 19 April 2010 to the radio and a limited edition 7" single on 17 April 2010 with "Begging for Mercy" as a B-side.

 On 24 February 2010, Bullet for My Valentine were on a trip to Los Angeles to shoot a pair of videos: One clip is for the US lead single "Your Betrayal" (released on 12 April 2010), while the other is for the UK lead single "The Last Fight" (released on 12 March 2010).
 Director Paul R. Brown (best known for his work with Slipknot and Korn) handled both shoots.

 In September 2010 on Australian radio, Tuck announced that videos would be in production for the title track and "Bittersweet Memories" The music video for "Bittersweet Memories" was released on 25 November 2010.
 In a phone interview with drummer, Thomas during February 2011, he stated that the original music videos for "Bittersweet Memories" and Fever were scrapped and that Matt Tuck and Himself wrote the screenplay for what is now "Bittersweet Memories" and that the "Fever" video will not be released because the band felt that it was not suitable enough in quality for the song.